culturesofknowledge/emplaces/models/20180802-multisource-data-model-notes.md

-# EMPlaces data model foutr multipkle "core data" sources
+# EMPlaces data model for multiple "core data" sources

 (The contents of this note will eventually be incorporated into the main data model notes, but arer being kept separate for now to highlight the proposed changes.)